 A comparative study of the ideas and ideologies that shaped the Western World and have influenced the non-Western World, emphasizing political theories that contributed to capitalism, liberalism, socialism, communism, and fascism.
 Cross-credited with HIS 3381 and POS 3381.
-Only three credit hours may be awarded for HIS 3381, POS 3381 and PHI 3381.
-Fall, odd years.
+Only three credit hours will be awarded for HIS 3381, POS 3381 and PHI 3381.
+Fall.